jameschristou/web-components-guide/README.md

 with web components
 * Some excellent documentation from the peeps at Google including best practices and browser issues to be aware of https://developers.google.com/web/fundamentals/web-components
 * https://javascript.info/custom-elements This is quite a good walk through of the lifecycle of Custom Elements.
+* https://dev.to/richharris/why-i-don-t-use-web-components-2cia Web components definitely are not perfect.
+This article highlights some of the problems.

+## Lifecycle
+Custom elements have their own lifecycle hooks.
+It's important to understand how these work https://ultimatecourses.com/blog/lifecycle-hooks-in-web-components

 ## SEO Considerations
 Now that the Googlebot uses an evergreen version of Chromium it has built in support to deal with all the technologies used as part